Safeguarding children and young people is central to everything we do at Foley Infant Academy

 At Foley, we fully recognise our responsibility for safeguarding children and young people.
 It is difficult to accept, but every child can be hurt, put at risk of harm or abused, regardless of their age, gender, religion or ethnicity.
 That is why we do everything within our power to:

-In line with the guidance ‘Safer Recruitment’, the Headteacher, SLT and some Governors have completed Safer Recruitment training.
+In line with the guidance ‘Safer Recruitment’, at least one person involved on an interview panel (e.g. the Headteacher and SLT) have completed Safer Recruitment training.
 All staff including volunteers have been carefully selected and screened and all have had an enhanced DBS check prior to commencing work.
-Details of all checks are held in a central record.
-Staff will be inducted into the academy and training will be given with regard to child protection.
+Details of all checks are held in a single central record.
+Staff will be inducted into the School and training will be given with regard to child protection.

 Designated member of staff